Takaya-Yamazato/IEICE-CS-edit/src/pages/news/2020-12-1-2020-Fall-Recommended-Presentations-by-Editorial-Board.md

 ---
 templateKey: blog-post
-title: 2020 Fall Recommended Presentations by Editorial Board
+title: 2020 Fall Recommended Presentations
 date: 2020-12-01T07:57:21.383Z
 description: "The IEICE Communication Society Editorial Board is pleased to announce the launch of a new initiative to encourage authors of outstanding